 • Tap More and then show system apps (To find all applications installed)

-Go ahead and either uninstall or disable the unnecessary bloatware.
+Go ahead and either uninstall or turn off the unnecessary bloatware.

 4. Turn Off unused Wireless Communication

-You can quickly toggle them in the notification shade, just tap the icons to quickly turn them on or off.
+You can quickly toggle them in the notification shade; tap the icons to turn them on or off quickly.

-Turning off network notification can help save a little extra power
+Turning off network notifications can help save a bit extra power

 • Go to Wifi settings